 When interacting with another person we often tailor what we say depending on what they say.
 Or, we get prevented from saying what we want to say because this other person has something to say.
 Or, someone else comes along and we don’t feel comfortable having the same discussion in front of them.
 On a computer there is no one there to stop you saying exactly what you want to say, exactly how you want to say it.
 Liberating or dangerous?

 And perhaps it is the same when reading blogs.
 We switch off the computer and go back to our lives and we forget a lot of what we have read and eventually these blogs are deleted by their owners and whatever seemed so important then isn’t so, because life is ever changing.
-Or, since we are all human, and the human condition doesn’t change, perhaps you can’t share too much.
+And, since we are all human, and the human condition doesn’t change, perhaps you can’t share too much.
 Perhaps, sharing our experiences and connecting to others for good or for bad is all we have, whether we do it online or in person.